 Highlights of Our Online Master’s in Nonprofit Management and Public Administration Program

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 10 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online nonprofit degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.